sdondley/ClimateChangeChat/index.md

                 * Because I want to call attention to my project
 * Goals:
     * make it exceptionally update and maintain
-        * will be less likely to abandon a project that is less of a paint to update
+        * will be less likely to abandon a project that is less of a pain to update
     * share ideas and notes with other easily and quickly
     * keep track of shit
 * Under the hood tech: